How To Use Image Carousels the Right Way?

-I’ve lost track of the number of times I’ve tried to get hold of those running slides.
+I’ve lost track of the number of times I’ve tried to get hold of those running slides on a website.
 It’s just so irritating to try and hastily read what has been written before another slide takes over.
 Now, I don’t even bother to scan any further than the first slide of image carousels.

 The study highlights a couple of reasons why these believed-to-be “cool” design element are actually not good for your site’s usability or conversions:

 - Automatic rotation makes the user lose control of their interaction with the site.
-This is especially annoying for users with motor skill issues.
+This is especially annoying for users with motor skill disorder or dyspraxia.

 - They create banner blindness and are often easily ignored by users.
 The eye tracking example below from another source also validates this.
 You can see how the image slider (the black area in the picture) hardly gets any attention by site visitors.